 Who is eligible to apply for the Skilled Worker visa UK?

-UK Skilled Worker visa is available to individuals who have a confirmed job offer from a UK employer with a valid sponsorship licence.
+To apply for a UK Skilled Worker visa, you must be sponsored by a UK employer that holds a valid sponsor licence and has offered you an eligible role.
 You must also meet the points-based system requirements, including meeting the necessary skill level, English language proficiency, and earning the required minimum salary.

 Requirements for a Skilled Worker visa